FAQs

 What is a ‘Harvest Allowance’?

-CHA pays a harvest allowance when your loss from hail reaches or exceeds 90% on the particular acre or acres of crop insured bringing the total award to 100%.
+Canadian Hail pays a harvest allowance when your loss from hail reaches or exceeds 90% on the particular acre or acres of crop insured bringing the total award to 100%.
 (May be different on selected deductible policies)

 Can I defer my loss payment?